teeu97/lineage-entropy/README.md

 	- networkx
 	- scipy
 	- rpy2

   by typing `pip install numpy scipy pandas seaborn biopython python-igraph graphviz networkx scipy rpy2` into your terminal or command prompt **if you do not use conda environment**.
   **For conda environment,** you can use command `conda install numpy scipy pandas seaborn biopython python-igraph graphviz networkx scipy rpy2`.
 3. - If you want to analyze FASTQ files, you can navigate to **Fastq_Decomplexation** folder.
 Instructions for analysis can be found inside.
    - If you want to work with already decomplexed files, please go to **Pickle_Files** folder and download pickle files there.
 These pickle files only contain scientific data related to this experiment; they will not harm your computer.
 4. Download python files in **Data_Analysis** folder to the same directory that contains the decomplexed FASTQ files (pickle files.)
+5. Have fun analyzing data!

+If you encounter any problems or have any question, please contact Tee Udomlumleart (teeu@mit.edu).

+Created and maintained by Tee Udomlumleart.
+Last update 5/11/2021.